zhangbolily/BThreadPack/README.md

 A handful thread tool kit.

+## Features
+- Satisfied general task usage and specified task usage.
+- Full control of threads at any time.
+- Message queue mechanism for interthread communication.
+- Thread quantity optimization mechanism.
+- Every task is thread-safe.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites